tabookey/bizpoc/proxy/readme.txt

 pass-through proxy, to expose a single IP to bitgo.

-supports greenlock dynamically-set certificates (enabled if launched on port 443) installed on bizpoc.ddns.tabookey.com (AWS instance)
+supports greenlock dynamically-set certificates (enabled if launched on port 443) Installed on bizpoc.ddns.tabookey.com (AWS instance)

+Above DNS name is hard-coded into the client, and is completely static (A record)

-to install:
+== To install:

-(as root)
+- add the following to .ssh/config:
+  host bizpoc
+        hostname bizpoc.ddns.tabookey.com
+        user ubuntu
+        ForwardAgent yes

+scp *sh *js bizpoc:proxy/
+ssh bizpoc
+sudo -s
 cp bizpoc-proxy.service /lib/systemd/system/
 systemctl start bizpoc-proxy
 systemctl enable bizpoc-proxy

-view log:
+view log (no need root)
 journalctl -u bizpoc-proxy -f

-NOTE: greenlock creates certificate, and automatically updates it. debug server (port 8090) uses the same certificate, but doesn't get it update. if the debug server has stale certificate, then simply stop/start the service, so it will re-read new one.
+NOTE: greenlock creates certificate, and automatically updates it. debug server (port 8090) uses the same certificate, but doesn't get it update. if the debug server has stale certificate, then simply stop/start the service, so it will re-read new one:

+sydo systemctl restart bizpoc-proxy